 by Cathy O'Neil

 This book conducts a broad review of numerous areas in which the field of “big data” may be reinforcing societal inequalities.
-Discussed in the work are topics such as sentencing algorithms, teacher rating systems, credit rating practices, and resume screening applications.
+Discussed in the work are topics such as criminal sentencing algorithms, teacher rating systems, credit rating practices, and resume screening applications.

 Unfortunately, I feel that the book suffers due to its desire for mass-market appeal: the author displays a tendency to overlook salient issues in favor of emotion-grabbing oversimplifications.
 The book’s attempt to catalog numerous societal ills hinders its ability to generate a meaningful or actionable thesis.